The Strategy, Examples, and Benefits of Personalized Marketing

 More data, better personalization and a good user experience all adds up to customers that stick around.
 Don’t believe us?
 According to PwC 32% of customers have walked away from brands due to a bad experience, while McKinsey reports that 71% of consumers have come to expect personalized interactions – with 76% getting frustrated if that’s not the case.

-In other words, most customers won’t be happy without personalized marketing – and a significant number of them will walk away as a result.
+In other words, most potential customers won’t be happy without personalized marketing – and a significant number of them will walk away as a result.

-Here’s the one most decision makers will be interested in – personalization will ultimately lead to higher revenue.
+Here’s the one most decision makers will be interested in – personalization efforts will ultimately lead to higher revenue.
 According to McKinsey, it typically drives an increase of 10-15%, though that can rise to 25% depending on the sector and quality of your personalized marketing strategy.

 That’s the “why” covered; now onto the “how”.
-There are two key elements to any personalized marketing strategy – collection and utilization…
+There are two key elements to any personalized content marketing strategy – collection and utilization…

 There’s no two ways about it – personalization relies on data.
 As such, your business needs to start by collecting some of that sought-after information from your customers.
-The most important aspect here is transparency, which can truly make or break for your strategy.
+The most important aspect here is transparency, which can truly make or break your strategy.

 The first example is what happens when you use third-party cookies, which track users’ activity across the web after they’ve left your site.
 The alternative is collecting data yourself through surveys, activity tracking, and/or a dedicated customer engagement platform.